 Put the cuttings into potting soil and cover to keep the cutting warm and moist.
 It's a good idea, however, to occasionally remove the cover, so the young plant's leaves are allowed to dry out.

-Gynura is a short-lived plants, so a single plant will only live 2-3 years.
+Gynura is a short-lived plant, so a single plant will only live 2-3 years.
 Providing the initial container is large enough, you should not have to repot the plant at all until it begins to decline after flowering.
 However, many growers like to keep their plant by propagating cuttings yearly into new containers.

 There are several species of Gynura seen in the trade, including: